Skip advert

 What is regenerative braking?

-Check out our guide to regen braking – sometimes known as 'B mode'.
-We explain what it is, how it works and why you needn’t be afraid of it
+Check out our guide to regen braking or 'B mode'.
+We explain what it is, how it works and why you musn’t be afraid of it

-Brake regeneration is one of those things that sounds complicated, but isn’t.
-Also known as brake recuperation or 'B mode', this system is fitted to almost every electric and hybrid car on the market these days.
+Although it sounds confusing, brake regeneration is very simple.
+Also known as brake recuperation or 'B mode', this system is fitted to almost every electric and hybrid car on the market.
 It's designed to harvest the excess energy produced when you brake or coast, and feed it back into the car's battery.
+By doing so, on some vehicles it can slow your car down to such an extent that you don’t even need the brake pedal - this is often referred to as ‘one-pedal driving’.

 How does regenerative braking work?